interlay/interbtc-spec/polkabtc-spec/docs/source/spec/fee.rst

 Step-by-step
 ------------

-1. Fees are paid by Users and forwarded to a common Fee Pool from e.g., issue and redeem requests.
+1. Fees are paid by Users (e.g., during issue and redeem requests) and forwarded to a reward pool.
-2. Fees are then split to multiple smaller fee pools for the Vaults, Staked Relayers, Maintainers, and Collators.
+2. Fees are then split between Vaults, Staked Relayers, Maintainers, and Collators.
-3. The individual fee pools (Vaults, Staked Relayers, Maintainers, and Collators) are then split among the actors based on individual distribution criteria.
+3. Network participants can claim these rewards from the pool based on their stake.
-4. Each actor can withdraw fees from their individual pool.
+4. Stake is determined by their participation in the network - through incentivized actions.
-5. Fees can be paid both in `PolkaBTC` and `DOT`.
+5. Rewards may be paid in multiple currencies.

 Data Model
 ~~~~~~~~~~